Samuel H. Wise fellowship in GIM

 We require that the applicant have graduated from an ACGME accredited residency program.
 We require a competency-based letter from your residency program director, in addition to 1-2 letters of recommendation.
 Interviews typically begin in the late summer and continue through late fall.

-- Describe main areas of scholarly interest and some basic ideas for projects that the scholar may be interested in pursuing during fellowship (in order that we can arrange appropriate interviewers and suggest possible mentors).
+- Cover letter (personal statement) explaining their career goals, specific interests in fellowship in General Internal Medicine, OHSU, and how this fellowship will help them meet their career goals.
+Please also describe main areas of scholarly interest and some basic ideas for projects that the applicant may be interested in pursuing during fellowship (in order that we can arrange appropriate interviewers and suggest possible mentors).

-Please send CV and cover letter to the fellowship coordinator: Dan LeVine
+Please send application and requested material to the fellowship coordinator: Katrina Capatina

 Candidates must be Board Certified or Board Eligible in Internal Medicine.
 Candidates from underrepresented minorities are encouraged to apply.